mgurdal/go-tutorial/docs/concurrency.md

 ### Adding Timeout

-A program like above will be locked if no data is sent to both channels.
-To prevent this, we can add timeouts.
+A program like above will be blocked if both channels does not receive any message.
+We can add timeouts to prevent this to happen.

-We can break the loop by waiting from another finite channel and then end the function when the case is matched.
+We can break the loop by waiting from a signal from another **finite channel** and then break the loop when it is triggered.

 Go has predefined channels for this kind of purposes.
-Time module has the `time.After` method which yields a result **after** a certain delay.
+Time module has the `time.After` function which sends a signal **after** a certain delay.

 ```go
 func main() {